CivicActions/ssp-toolkit/docs/ssp.md

 ### PE-13: Fire Protection

-> The organization employs and maintains fire suppression and detection devices/systems for the information system that are supported by an independent energy source.

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for all physical and environmental protection controls.

 ### PE-14: Temperature And Humidity Controls

-> The organization:
->   a.
-Maintains temperature and humidity levels within the facility where the
-> information system resides at [Assignment: organization-defined acceptable levels]; and
->   b.
-Monitors temperature and humidity levels [Assignment: organization-defined
-> frequency].

 ##### AWS